ryanoglesby08/javascript-workshop/code/3/share/guide.md

   `$ cat node_modules/array-unique/index.js`

   Here is an example.
 The array-unique package has 1 file that returns an array free of duplicate values.
-It is 28 lines long, included comments.
+It is 28 lines long, including comments!

 3. Verify the Babel is installed and is executable.